 We may earn income from affiliate advertising links in this post.
 Please read our Disclosure Statement for details.

-But it has another attraction many people don’t know about – its fabulous vegan restaurants and delicious vegan food!
+But it has another attraction many people don’t know about.
+You won’t believe all the fabulous vegan restaurants and delicious vegan food in Aruba!

 I’ve been writing about this beautiful paradise for about six years now.
 In the beginning, I could hardly find a restaurant that offered vegan options aside from salad.